lsst-sqre/nublado/docs/user-guide/lab.rst

 #.
 Determine whether you already have a running lab with `NubladoClient.is_lab_stopped`.
 #.
 If you need to, spawn a lab with `NubladoClient.spawn_lab`.
 #.
 Wait for the lab to spawn by looping through `NubladoClient.watch_spawn_progress` until you get a progress message indicating the lab is ready.
+   Alternately, call `NubladoClient.wait_for_spawn` if you don't care about the spawn messages.
 #.
 Authenticate to the Lab with `NubladoClient.auth_to_lab`.
 #.
 Create a lab session with `NubladoClient.lab_session` (not required when running an entire notebook with `NubladoClient.run_notebook`).
 #.
 Do whatever it is you wanted to do with the lab (see :doc:`lab`).